levatas-agency/engineering/values.md

 9. Criticizes ideas, not people.
 Great engineers criticize ideas on merit alone and never the people who hold them.
 They believe that ideas should stand or fall on their own merits.

-10. Constantly look for ways to make Levatas a better workplace.
+10. Constantly looks for ways to make Levatas a better workplace.
 Great engineers love their workplace and work together to make it a little bit better for everyone to enjoy.
 They understand that everything around them exists because somebody made it happen, so they respect it and improve upon it.